 Office of Research Leadership

+Dr. Whitacre has published extensively, is a member of various professional groups, and has many professional honors.
+She was inducted into the National Academy of Inventors in 2015.
+In 2004, she was named a fellow of the American Association for the Advancement of Science.
 In recognition of her university activities, Dr. Whitacre was awarded Ohio State University’s Faculty Award for Distinguished University Service in 2001 and the Distinguished Scholar Award in 2008.

 Dr. Whitacre serves on the national boards for the Multiple Sclerosis Society and Oak Ridge Associated Universities.
 She also serves on the boards of the Center for Science and Industry, the Transportation Research Center Inc, The Wellington School and BioOhio.
 She is chair of the board for SciTech, the Ohio State University Research Park.

 Dr. Whitacre received her BA and PhD degrees from Ohio State and completed her postdoctoral training at Northwestern Medical School in Chicago.
 She joined the College of Medicine faculty in 1981.